Siege of Emesa

-The siege of Emesa was laid by the forces of Rashidun Caliphate from December 635 up until March 636.
+The siege of Emesa was laid by the forces of the Rashidun Caliphate from December 635 up until March 636.
 This led to the Islamic conquest of Emesa, which was a major trading city of the Byzantine Empire in the Levant.

 Background

 After a decisive victory at the Battle of Ajnadayn, the Muslim army conquered Damascus after a nearly 13-month siege in September 634 AD.
-The army continued their march northward and in late 635 AD, Abu Ubaidah ibn al-Jarrah sent Khalid ibn Walid with his mobile guard to begin the siege of Emesa and later joined him along with the main body of the army.
+The army continued their march northward and in late 635 AD, Abu Ubayda ibn al-Jarrah sent Khalid ibn al-Walid with his mobile guard to begin the siege of Emesa and later joined him along with the main body of the army.
 The Byzantine garrisons of Emesa and Qinnasrin made a truce with the Muslim army.
 It was agreed that Emesa would pay 10,000 dinars and deliver 100 robes of brocade and in return, the Muslim army would not attack Emesa for one year.
 If, however, any Roman reinforcements arrived to strengthen Emesa's garrisons, then the truce would become defunct.
 The gates of Emesa were opened as soon as the truce was signed, and thereafter there was free movement of Muslims in and out of the markets of Emesa, advancing the economies of major Byzantine towns.
 The garrison of Qinnasrin made the truce on the same terms.
 However, the governors of Emesa and Qinnasrin made the truce for reasons of expediency.
 Both hoped that their garrisons would be reinforced by Emperor Heraclius, and as soon as that happened they would repudiate the extortion of the Muslims.
 Muslim armies raided many cities in northern Syria, as well as the major towns of Arethusa, Hama, Shaizar, Apamia (known today as Qalaat al-Madiq) and Al Ma'arra (now Maarrat al-Nu'man).
 One by one, each city and town that fell to the Muslim army surrendered in peace and agreed to pay the jizya.

 It was while the Muslims were at Shaizar that they heard of Byzantine reinforcements moving to Qinnasrin and Emesa.
 This, naturally, led to the invalidation of the truce established by the city of Emesa.
 The arrival of winter gave the Byzantine garrison a further assurance of success.
-In their forts they would be better protected from the cold than the Muslim Arabs, who were not used to intense cold, and with only their tents to give them shelter would suffer severely from the Syrian winter.
-Heraclius wrote to Harbees, the military governor of Emesa, "The food of these people is the flesh of the camel and their drink its milk.
+In their forts they would be better protected from the cold than the Muslim Arabs, who were not used to intense cold and with only their tents to give them shelter would suffer severely from the Syrian winter.
+Heraclius wrote to Harbees, the military governor of Emesa, "The food of these people is the flesh of the camel, and their drink is its milk.
 They cannot stand the cold.
 Fight them on every cold day so that none of them is left till the spring."